cahute/cahute/docs/internals/links.rst

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_NONE

-    No protocol on a serial medium.
+    No protocol on a serial transport.

-    This can be selected by the user in order to use the medium functions more directly, through the ones referenced in :ref:`header-cahute-link-medium`.
+    This can be selected by the user in order to use the transport functions more directly, through the ones referenced in :ref:`header-cahute-link-transport`.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_CAS

-    Generic CASIOLINK on a serial medium.
+    Generic CASIOLINK on a serial transport.

     This can only be used when in receiver mode, i.e.
     :c:macro:`CAHUTE_LINK_FLAG_RECEIVER` must be present for this protocol